dscho/pagefind-xkcd-demo/content/comics/2016-6-6-time-tracking-software.md

 ---
 [This comic shows a pie chart with 5 slices, each with a label and a line pointing to these five different sized slices.
 There is a caption above the chart:]

-Your activity report
+<u>Your activity report</u>

 [The labels on each slice is given in clockwise order starting top left.
 The percentages are estimated from the image and are noted in the square brackets before the transcript:]

 [38%]: Going through the Star Wars movies and digitally replacing all the lightsabers with regular metal swords

-[16%]: Reading every entry in the Wikipedia article List of helicopter prison escapes
+[16%]: Reading every entry in the Wikipedia article *List of helicopter prison escapes*

 [23%]: Installing and configuring time-tracking software

 [02%]: Actual productive work

-[21%]: Making a remix of that Jack and Diane song where every line is just "Suckin' on a chili dog outside the tastee-freez" over and over
+[21%]: Making a remix of that *Jack and Diane* song where every line is just "Suckin' on a chili dog outside the tastee-freez" over and over

 [Below the frame there is a caption:]